gwdetchar/gwbootstrap/README.rst

 Contributing
 ------------

-All code should follow `Sass Guidelines`_ for consistency; users may use the `stylelint`_ CSS linter to check their stylesheets and `eslint`_ to parse JavaScript for issues before submitting.
+All code should follow the `Sass Guidelines`_ and `Airbnb JavaScript Style Guide`_ for consistency. users may use the `stylelint`_ CSS linter to check their stylesheets and `eslint`_ to parse JavaScript for issues before submitting.

-The `contributions guide`_ outlines our recommended procedure for proposing additions and making changes.
+The `contributions guide`_ outlines our recommended procedure for proposing additions and making and testing changes.

 .. _bootstrap-3.x: //github.com/twbs/bootstrap/
 .. _GW-DetChar: //github.com/gwdetchar/gwdetchar/